Dactinomycin (By injection)

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, or any type of infection.
-Tell your doctor if you have been treated with radiation.
-Your doctor should know if you have recently been exposed to chickenpox or herpes.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, or any type of infection.
+Tell your doctor if you have been treated with radiation, or have recently been exposed to chickenpox or herpes.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing